proyecto26/react-native-mercado-pago-enterprise/README.md

 # MercadoPago for React Native (Enterprise)
-A native brigde to use Mercado Pago [Mobile Checkout](https://www.mercadopago.com.co/developers/en/guides/payments/mobile-checkout/introduction/) with React Native (Android & iOS) by using Java and Objective-C.
+A native bridge to use Mercado Pago [Mobile Checkout](https://www.mercadopago.com.co/developers/en/guides/payments/mobile-checkout/introduction/) with React Native (Android & iOS) by using Java and Objective-C.
 Based on our successful Open Source plugin; [InAppBrowser for React Native](https://github.com/proyecto26/react-native-inappbrowser).

 ## Demo 🎮